k4rtik/q/content/post/parsers/index.md

 - [sml-typed-abts](https://github.com/RedPRL/sml-typed-abts), an implementation of Abstract Binding Trees (ABTs).
 Jon seems to have [an OCaml port](https://github.com/jonsterling/ocaml-abt) too, but it seems unmaintained with a single commit.

 The latter two projects will be helpful for me to translate Q# source syntax directly into PFPL-style ABTs.

+---

+Turns out what I am really looking for is [BNF Converter](http://bnfc.digitalgrammars.com/).